SiliconLabs/matter_extension/slc/sample-app/lock-app/siwx917/README_WiFi.md

 Note: This QR Code is only valid for an unprovisioned device.
 Provisioning may change the QR Code.

-**LED 0**

-Shows the overall state of the device and its connectivity.
-The following states are possible:

--   _Short Flash On (50 ms on/950 ms off)_ ; The device is in the unprovisioned (unpaired) state and is waiting for a commissioning application to connect.

--   _Rapid Even Flashing_ ; (100 ms on/100 ms off)_ &mdash; The device is in the unprovisioned state and a commissioning application is connected through Bluetooth LE.

--   _Short Flash Off_ ; (950ms on/50ms off)_ &mdash; The device is fully provisioned, but does not yet have full service connectivity.

--   _Solid On_ ; The device is fully provisioned and has full service connectivity.

-**LED 1**

-Simulates the Lock The following states are possible:

--   _Solid On_ ; Bolt is unlocked
--   _Blinking_ ; Bolt is moving to the desired state
--   _Off_ ; Bolt is locked

 **Push Button 0**

 -   _Press and Release_ : Start, or restart, BLE advertisement in fast mode.
 It will advertise in this mode for 30 seconds.
 The device will then switch to a slower interval advertisement.
 After 15 minutes, the advertisement stops.
 In addition, this button should also print the QR Code URL to the RTT logs.

 -   _Pressed and hold for 6 s_ : Initiates the factory reset of the device.
-Releasing the button within the 6-second window cancels the factory reset procedure. **LEDs** blink in unison when the factory reset procedure is initiated.
+Releasing the button within the 6-second window cancels the factory reset procedure.

-**Push Button 1**

-- Toggles the bolt state On/Off
+Note: The Lock app is ICD enabled, and as a result, the **LEDs** and **Push Button 1** are non-functional because they are not connected to any UULP pins on the WPK.

 ## Provision and Control